Find out how to keep your outdoor shade blinds in top notch condition.

 Outdoor shade blinds: wind them up or keep them down?

-With Australian Outdoor Living’s range of outdoor shade blinds, we provide a winding mechanism that makes extending and retracting the blinds a simple process so that you can arrange your blinds up or down, as you like and when you like.
-(We are also able to install “half-hitch” anchor points so securing the blind halfway is an option too!).
+Australian Outdoor Living’s range of outdoor shade blinds come with a winding mechanism that makes extending and retracting the blinds a simple process.
+This allows you to wind your blinds up or down whenever you like.
+We are also able to install ‘half-hitch’ anchor points so securing the blind halfway is an option too.

 If your blinds are too tight, the material may start contracting or ‘wasting’ in the middle due to the tension.
 Simply loosen the tension slightly to allow the blind to fill out.

-When experiencing heavy gusts or high winds, it is vital the blinds are kept rolled up.
-If not, you may cause damage to both the blinds and potentially even your house/the frame they are attached to.
+During heavy gusts or high winds, it is vital to wind the blinds up.
+If you don’t, the wind could damage the blinds and potentially even your house.

 Do not roll up your blinds if they are wet.
 Moisture can be captured inside the rolled up layers and if sunlight filters through the material, the moisture can heat up and cause irreparable damage that may void your blinds guarantee.

-Don’t leave foreign matter, such as dirt, bird droppings or tree sap, in contact with the fabric/material of the shade blind for an extended period of time.
+Don’t leave foreign matter, such as dirt, bird droppings or tree sap, in contact with the fabric of the shade blind for an extended period of time.
 Keep the fabric unsoiled by regularly cleaning both sides of the material using a soft cloth and water.
 Here is our recommended cleaning process:

 - Remove any particles on the shade blind material to avoid scratches when wiping with a cleaning cloth.